Is your home adequately insured?

 What is your sum insured?

-The dollar value you choose to insure your home and its contents for, is referred to as your sum insured.
+The dollar value you insure your home and its contents for, is referred to as your sum insured.
 This represents the full cost to rebuild, repair or replace your home in the event of a total loss.

 Why does updating your sum insured matter?